Emjay Anthony

 Emjay Anthony Salazar (born June 1, 2003) is an American actor and model.
 His major films include It's Complicated, Chef, Krampus, Replicas, and Bad Moms.

-Biography and Early Life
+Early life

 Emjay Anthony Salazar was born on June 1, 2003, in Clearwater Beach, Florida, to parents Michael and Trisha Salazar.
 He has an older sister named Sage.
 He modeled as a young child and made his acting debut in a Werther's candy commercial at the age of four.
 When he was 5, he and his family relocated to California.

 Career

 In 2009 Anthony made his film debut in It's Complicated starring Meryl Streep and Alec Baldwin.
 He returned to his school studies for a year and a half and then resumed auditioning for commercials and television films.

 His breakout role was in the 2014 film Chef, as Percy, the son of the protagonist, chef Carl Casper.

+After a break from acting, Anthony played a recurring role as Zeke Breem in Seasons 2 & 3 of Physical.
+In 2024, he played Dylan Campbell in the series Hysteria!

-As of 2024 to 2025, Anthony’s project Jilliahsmen Trinity: 2.9 - A.R.M is on development in a post-production.
+As of 2025, Anthony’s project Jilliahsmen Trinity: 2.9 - A.R.M is on development in a post-production.